 Efforts to reduce our risk profile - The completion of the Shipyard Transaction improved our risk profile by removing potential future risks associated with certain construction contracts that represented approximately 90% of our backlog with durations that extended through 2024.
-We are completing construction of the Active Retained Shipyard Contracts within our Houma Facilities and are winding down our Shipyard Division operations, which is currently anticipated to occur by the second quarter 2023 (subject to the potential schedule impacts further discussed in Note 2).
+The Active Retained Shipyard Contracts have been or will be completed at our Houma Facilities and we are winding down our Shipyard Division operations, which is currently anticipated to occur by the third quarter 2023 (previously the second quarter 2023, but was delayed and is subject to the potential schedule impacts discussed in Note 2).
 The wind down of our Shipyard Division operations does not include our contracts and related obligations for the projects that are subject to our MPSV Litigation.
 See Note 1 for further discussion of the Shipyard Transaction and Note 4 for further discussion of our MPSV Litigation.